Kara6432/switchbot-quietdrift/README.md

-# QuietDrift by v6ak for Home Assistant
+# SwitchBot QuietDrift  for Home Assistant

 Until QuietDrift is implemented directly in Home Assistant (which might take a while), you can use this custom component.
 It relies on implementation details a bit, but I think it is a reasonable